 Furthermore, we constantly invest in the recreational use of the watercourse areas in our operating area.
 For example, we perform maintenance of boat channels and maintain ice roads.
 In addition, we enhance the multipurpose use of reservoirs (e.g. recreational and professional fishing) by removing stumps and tree substance from shores.

 We actively take part in the planning of measures designed to revive fish populations together with other actors.
 Ensuring the well-being of fish populations is a central part of the responsible management of the river.
 Fish passes can be part of the comprehensive solution which improves Kemijoki’s migrating fish populations.
 What is even more important than fish passes is to promote the natural reproduction of fish so that there are as many users for the potential fish passes as possible.
-Transporting fish to breeding grounds by tank truck has proven to be a functional method for example in Sweden.
-Using this method should also be considered in Finland.

 Every year, we plant over six million fries and catch-sized fish in River Kemijoki and in its impact area by the sea.
 We implement the fish planting in accordance with the obligations established for the company.
 The goal of the fish planting is to compensate for the detriments caused to fishing and fish populations by building power plants.
-Kemijoki Oy has the largest planting obligation in Finland, and the monetary value of the plantings is roughly 2.5 million euros per year.
+Kemijoki Oy has the largest planting obligations in Finland, and the monetary value of the plantings is roughly 2.3 million euros per year.